 The only living and true God is one God in three Persons, the Father, the Son, and the Holy Spirit (Deuteronomy 6:4; John 1:1-4, 14, 18; Hebrews 1:2-3).
 He is the sovereign King over His creation, and He rules it with all the perfections of His character (Isaiah 48:12-13; Ephesians 1:11; Romans 11:36).

 God created man male and female with the duty to obey His commandments and to imitate His character perfectly (Genesis 1:26-28; 2:15-17).
 Through the sin of the first man, Adam, all human beings, except our Lord Jesus Christ, were made sinners.
-As sinners we are all entirely unfaithful to their duty to God and are therefore justly condemned by God to suffer eternal punishment (Romans 3:23; 5:18-19).
+As sinners we are all entirely unfaithful to our duty to God and are therefore justly condemned by God to suffer eternal punishment (Romans 3:23; 5:18-19).

 To save sinners from the punishment they deserve, God the Father sent the eternal Son of God, Jesus Christ, who is fully God and fully man, into the world (1 Timothy 1:15; John 3:16).
 As sinless man, Jesus Christ was able to represent sinners as the One who perfectly obeyed God’s commandments and flawlessly imitated His character.
 As God, He was able to substitute for sinners as the One who fully satisfied God’s just punishment of sinners.
 In His life Christ was entirely faithful where sinners are entirely unfaithful.
 In His death He bore the punishment sinners justly deserve (2 Corinthians 5:21; Romans 3:24-26).